 For me, summer camp was a shock to the system.
 I was raised in the city, so being sent to the country was like an earthling being sent to Mars.
 My body had to adjust to the change in atmosphere and to the gravity of the situation.
 I had hay fever and a plethora of allergies that weren’t discovered until I was subjected to the great outdoors there.
 So I felt sick most of the time and didn’t know why.
 I never wanted to go to camp in the first place and was sent over my very loud objections.
 When they put me on that bus, I cried like a Mexican child being torn from his mother at the border.

 When I was a kid my diet primarily consisted of Swanson TV Dinners, cans of Chef Boyardee pastas and Campbell soups.
 All of my sandwiches were made on Wonder white bread and my desserts were usually either Jell-O gelatin or pudding.
 Clearly, my mother wasn’t much of a cook.
 (My father used to say that my mother could burn water.)
 Most of the comfort foods of my youth are still around and have been improved upon.
-But we never dreamed that cupcakes could be wedding cakes or donuts could be covered with cereal, candy and cookie crumbs on top.
+But we never dreamed that cupcakes could be wedding cakes or donuts could be covered with cereal, candy and cookie crumbs.
 There are so many new tasty treats to choose from these days.
 When I was a kid there was no Pad Thai, honey mustard or red velvet cake.
 There were no sushi rolls, Double Stuff Oreos or deep fried everything-you-can-think-of.
 I have a solution for the obesity problem in this country — stop making everything so damn delicious!

 Was it all really so different back then, or is that just how we remember things?
 Is the world a scarier place?
 Are kids in more danger?
 Is bullying a bigger problem?
 Are parents more overprotective?
 Is it getting harder to keep up with technology and trends?
 Are children growing up faster?
 The answers to all these questions is probably “Yes.”
 But the truth is, the answer has probably been “Yes” for every American generation for the past hundred years.